How to guide: Receiving consent

 Since consent is an ongoing process, staff involved with study participants should ensure they are happy to continue during study follow-up visits etc. and must respect any wishes to withdraw consent.

-Further general guidance on the subject of consent in research can be found online: Getting informed consent for user research - Service Manual - GOV.UK (www.gov.uk)
+Further general guidance on the subject of consent in research can be found online: http://www.gov.uk/service-manual/user-research/getting-users-consent-for-research#what-informed-consent-is

 -